169kaif/raft_dscd/README.md

 # raft_dscd
-Implementation of the RAFT algorithm for assignment 2 of CSE530
+Implementation of the RAFT consensus algorithm for assignment 2 of CSE530